Menu Close

 Efficiency of pump at temperatures below -20C

-A heat pump does the same thing by moving heat energy from a low-temperature location to a higher temperature location.
-The heat pump compressor has to be sized to operate efficiently during low load conditions.
-But when the difference between the outdoor and indoor temperature is high, traditional heat pump compressors will have insufficient power to get the job done.
+A heat pump does the same thing by moving heat energy from a low-temperature location to a higher-temperature location.
+The heat pump compressor has to be sized to operate efficiently during low-load conditions.
+But when the difference between the outdoor and indoor temperatures is high, traditional heat pump compressors will have insufficient power to get the job done.
 EVI technology allows the compressor to pull less energy up the hill per cycle and work faster, thus maintaining heat output.

 Take advantage of government incentives.

-Check with your local provincial and municipal government as well as energy providers to see what incentives may be available in your area.
+Check with your local provincial and municipal governments as well as energy providers to see what incentives may be available in your area.
 We cover provincial rebates in our news section as well!

 Electric backup is available.